AokiApp/jsapdu-over-ip/docs/job-notes/20251207-session5-part2-reflection.md

 - `mapper/AuthMethodTypeHandler.java` - Custom type handler
 - `mapper/type/AccountLifecycleTypeHandler.java` - Enum handler

-**Restoration Feasibility:** ❌ NOT NEEDED
+**Restoration Feasibility:** ❌ NOT NEEDED, BUT IN NEAR FUTURE, SO PREPARATION NEEDED
-- No database = no mappers needed
+- No database = no mappers needed currently, but in future it should change
-- MyBatis removed from dependencies
+- MyBatis removed from dependencies, but must be restored immediately

 **Value Lost:** Examples of database layer patterns